What do coyotes look like?

 Where can I find more information about coyotes?

-The FWC website has a section with information about coyotes.
+The FWC website has a section with information about coyotes and tips to coexist with them.

 The U.S. Department of Agriculture has information on managing urban/suburban coyote problems.